 When these flight incidents occur, under a European legislation called EC 261: passengers can be entitled to compensation.

-If your flight is delayed for over three hours or your flight’s cancelled, under this regulation you can be entitled to as much as €600 in compensation.
+If your flight is delayed for over three hours or your flight’s cancelled, under this regulation you can be entitled to as much as €600 in flight delay compensation.

-This claim can also be made for free.
+This claim for delayed flight compensation can also be made for free.

 Are you eligible to make a flight delay compensation?

-Under EC 261, you are entitled to file a claim for cash compensation if…
+Under EC 261, you could be entitled to file a claim for cash compensation if…

 Delayed flight compensation: under which circumstances are flight delays not covered under EC 261?